Florida–Florida State football rivalry: 2011–present: Evolving programs

 Both programs were led by new head coaches for the 2018 matchup: Willie Taggart at Florida State and Dan Mullen at Florida.
 In the first match-up between first year head coaches in series history, Mullen's Gators routed the Seminoles 41–14 in Tallahassee, ending both Florida State's five-game win streak in the series and their NCAA-record 36-year streak of bowl appearances.
 Taggart was fired nine games into the 2019 season, and Odell Haggins was serving as the Seminoles' interim coach during the Gators' 40–17 victory in Gainesville.
 The series was interrupted for the first time in over 60 years in 2020 when both the ACC and SEC played modified conference-only schedules due to the COVID-19 pandemic.

 The 2021 contest was held in Gainesville as previously planned, and both teams came into the game with losing records (5–6) for just the third time in series history, with bowl eligibility on the line.
 With Dan Mullen having been fired days before the game, interim coach Greg Knox led the Gators to a "sloppy" 24–21 victory over Mike Norvell's Seminoles.
 The following year, Norvell beat new Florida coach Billy Napier's squad 45–38, which was the highest scoring game in series history.

-The next two meetings saw a significant change in fortunes - in 2023, #4 FSU completed an undefeated regular season by beating a Florida squad that finished the season 5–7, while in 2024, the bowl-bound Gators won in Tallahassee to clinch the Seminoles' first double-digit loss season in fifty years.
+The next two meetings saw a swing in results and two controversial post-game actions by the winning teams.
+In 2023, #4 FSU completed an undefeated regular season by beating a Florida squad that finished the season 5–7, then controversially took a chunk of the Florida Field turf as a prize.
+In 2024, the bowl-bound Gators won in Tallahassee to clinch the Seminoles' first double-digit loss season in fifty years.
+After the game, Florida player George Gumbs Jr. planted a UF flag on FSU's midfield logo, leading to a brief fracas between the teams and shouting between the head coaches.

+Another poor season led to the firing of Napier during the 2025 campaign, but interim coach Billy Gonzales led Florida to a season-ending 40-21 victory over FSU behind Jadan Baugh's series record 266 rushing yards.
+The result also clinched a losing record for both rivals, only the third such season since the series began.